nextgis/ngf-tutorial/tutorials/2_6_setup_map_controls/README.md

   webMap.addControl(toggleControl, "top-right");
   ```

 You can assign names to controls.
 Then you will be able to configure these controls when initializing the map.
 This is convenient when working on extensions.
-There are only two built-in name controls: ZOOM and ATTRIBUTES.
+There are only two built-in name controls: `ZOOM` and `ATTRIBUTION`.

 ```javascript
 NgwMap.create({